 Low price tags typically come with some sort of added cost snuck in somewhere else, and it’s not always a financial one that comes in the form of hidden fees.

 There’s actually an enormous moral cost that comes when you choose to hire services like Rev. The pay cuts are terrible for the industry in general, and it means that the individuals actually doing your transcription work are being undervalued and aren’t being paid a living wage in many cases.
 They’re also not treated all that well.
-Here at Transcription Outsourcing, our people start at triple the rates that their average employee is estimated to make.
+Here at Ditto Transcripts, our people start at triple the rates that their average employee is estimated to make.

 This is one of the reasons that companies like Rev often have insanely high employee turnover, which ultimately isn’t good for you as a client, even if it seems like you’re saving a few dollars upfront.
 Many clients prefer to work with the same transcriptionists continually, so they can get to know how you like to work and adjust accordingly.